-Becoming a successful and productive Business Analyst in any industry, from IT and financial services to telecommunications and retail; requires vital skills that can be developed throughout your career.
+Becoming a successful and productive Business Analyst in any industry - from IT and financial services to telecommunications and retail - requires skills that can be developed throughout a career.
 Business Analysts across all sectors work with senior managers and other professionals to support and redefine how organisations operate.
-Analysts play a crucial part in ensuring that changes are outworked across a whole business eliminating the risks of limiting new strategies.
-Whether a company is looking to improve their essential decision-making processes, or adequately support the implementation of new IT systems or even help to develop a marketing and sales strategy – Business Analyst’s need to be readily equipped with the skills to enact this.
+They play a crucial part in ensuring that changes are worked across a whole business, eliminating the risk of limiting any new strategies.
+Whether a company is looking to improve their decision-making processes, support the implementation of new systems, or help develop a strategy – Business Analyst’s a a central function and need to be readily equipped with the skills to enact this.

-Relevant for all jobs and all industries but proper time management for burgeoning business analysts is crucial to ensure that work is completed in a timely fashion and keeps projects from falling behind schedule.
-It requires the ability to multi-tasking prioritises elements of your role and sets you up to be able to manage your own time and others.
+Relevant for all jobs and industries, but proper time management for burgeoning Business Analysts is crucial to ensure that work is completed in a timely fashion and keeps projects from falling behind schedule.
+It requires the ability to multi-task whilst prioritising elements of your role, setting you up to be able to manage your own and others' time.

 Clear Leadership is a skill that is necessary across industries; however, as a Business Analyst, it is imperative that you can make decisions that favour the overall project.
 The delegation, Forecasting Budgets and team-wide time management are all apart of honing your managerial skill set.
 Successfully cultivating this will require effective communication both laterally and vertically within your company.

 Successful Business Analysts should be prepared to tackle projects of varying sizes, alongside this it is vital to not underestimate the value of face to face meetings to discuss problems in detail and answer queries.
 Successfully mastering effective communication within your team will often translate to this important front-facing aspect of your role as a BA.

 9) Clear direction